-During the British Mandate, the Mizrahi Religious Zionist educational stream also matured and took shape.
-As can be expected, the unique curriculum of this stream emphasizes the national dimension and the demand that history studies create in the child “a brave connection to the people Israel and the Land of Israel, our nation’s homeland and the soil of the teachings of the prophets and sages.”
-The heads of the Mizrahi movement’s educational department understood that in order to implement the curriculum they created, there was a need to write original textbooks suitable for their religious Zionist stream.
-The task was placed on the shoulders of the young and promising historian Jacob Katz, who later became a renowned historian in Israel and throughout the world.
+The Mizrahi Religious Zionist educational stream created a unique curriculum that reflects the national dimension and the demand that history studies create in the child “a brave connection to the people Israel and the Land of Israel, our nation’s homeland and the soil of the teachings of the prophets and sages.”
+The next step was to write original textbooks suitable for their religious Zionist stream and the new curriculum.
+The task was placed on the shoulders of the young and promising historian Jacob Katz, who later became a renowned historian.
 Katz describes at length Josephus’s character and deeds.
 He declares that on the one hand, Josephus was impressed by Rome’s power and therefore understood the revolt had no chance of succeeding, but that after the rebels’ initial successes, “his lust for honor pushed him to seek greatness,” leading him to seek and receive the appointment as commander of the Galilee.
 According to Katz, it was Josephus’s selfish personality and pursuit of honor and luxury, that drove the rest of Josephus’s actions.
 His conduct in the cave at Yodfat after the city’s fall is explained by his wanting “to remain alive no matter what.”
 Still, although Katz condemns Josephus, he has no admiration at all for the rebels, viewing them as a collection of violent people who harmed everything sacred and precious.
-As befitting someone faithful and committed to the rabbinic tradition, Katz’s ideal figure is, of course, the sage Rabban Yohanan ben Zakkai, to whom Katz dedicates a long paragraph.
+As befitting someone faithful and committed to the rabbinic tradition, Katz’s ideal figure is, of course Rabban Yohanan ben Zakkai, to whom Katz dedicates a long paragraph.
 He explains that ben Zakkai understood that the revolt was bound to fall and thus left besieged Jerusalem to establish a Torah center in Yavne.
 Although Josephus and ben Zakkai were apparently in the same political camp, Katz clearly distinguishes between the “cowardly” military leader concerned for his own welfare who joined the Roman camp and the religious leader concerned for the Jewish people’s spiritual future.

-Katz concludes the episode of the destruction of the Second Temple with a description of Josephus’s actions in Rome.
-He adopts Simhoni’s approach in principle; that is, that through his literary work, Josephus “wanted to show the greatness of the people Israel in the past to the nations,” and that Josephus’s preoccupation with the Torah was intended “to raise up the nation of his people above all the religious of the nations of the world.”
+Katz concludes the episode of the destruction of the Second Temple with a description of Josephus’s activity in Rome.
+He adopts Simhoni’s approach in principle; that is, that through his literary work, Josephus “wanted to show the greatness of the people Israel in the past to the nations,” and that Josephus’s preoccupation with the Torah was intended “to raise up the faith of his people above all the religious of the nations of the world.”
 In light of this, Katz concludes that “in so doing, Yosef ben Matityahu atoned, through the words he wrote, for his sins as a warrior.”
 This admiration also explains why Katz adopts almost without reservation Josephus’s historical description, despite the fact that he was certainly familiar with the historian Gedaliah Alon’s critical studies.
 There were scholars who were very impressed by Katz’s willingness not to “adopt the Zionist activist heroic pantheon.”
 However, as we have seen, Katz’s attitude to Josephus and his writings was shared by other writers, primarily Simhoni.